leszkolukasz/leszkolukasz/README.md

 My name is Łukasz Leszko and I'm currently studying Machine Learning (Master's degree) :computer: and Mathematics (Bachelor's degree) :heavy_division_sign: at University of Warsaw and recently earned bachelor's degree in Computer Science :mortar_board:.
 I specialize in web development and machine learning.

-I'm currently working as Machine learning and Web3 developer at RadCode.

 I'm also a retired competitive programmer, a keen Rubik's cube solver, and esoteric programming languages enjoyer.

 Check out my [portfolio](https://lukaszleszko.dev/)!